 “Many older adults isolate and become sedentary, which is why they have trouble walking and moving when the time comes,” explains Brittany Ferri, PhD, CPRP, an occupational therapist at Medical Solutions Barcelona.
 “The best way to keep your motion is by practicing, meaning walking, exercising, stretching, and doing anything that keeps you active.”

-In particular, mobility exercises can be an essential component to increasing longevity and quality of life, especially for older adults.
+In particular, mobility workouts can be an essential component to increasing longevity and quality of life, especially for older adults.
 These are the moves that target the range of motion in our joints (not to be confused with flexibility, which is about increasing length in our muscles).
 Having greater mobility helps to prevent falls, promote balance and coordination, and maintain independence later into life by allowing us to function better in everyday activities.

 How can mobility exercises improve longevity?